nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 {{< imgfig2 "/images/posts/claude-code-8-1.png" "Figure 1: " "MCP Server Isolation Constraint" >}}

-Shown in *Figure 1*, is the this isolation between MCP servers.
+What *Figure 1* depicts is the isolation between MCP servers.
 It means our Import MCP Server must implement all import logic itself, without relying on external MCP servers.
-However, this isolation also means we can optimize the Import MCP Server specifically for import tasks, without worrying about interfering with other MCP servers.
+However, this isolation also means we can optimise the Import MCP Server specifically for import tasks, without worrying about interfering with other MCP servers.

 This self-contained approach gives us: